thomascothran/portfolio/README.md

 ## Summary

-My primary languages are JavaScript and Python, but we also have experience in Ruby, Scheme, and a bit of Clojure and Scala.
+My primary languages are JavaScript and Python, but I also have experience in Ruby, Scheme, and a bit of Clojure and Scala.
 My primary front end frameworks are React.js and Angular.js on the front end.
 On the back end, I have used Meteor.js, Django, Ruby on Rails, and Node.js professionally.

 ## Interhospital Transfers.